 Apart from the sunny days, beaches and good gastronomy, this town is famous also for hosting several festivities all year long: The Sitges Film Festival a huge event that takes place every October since 1967.

 One of the most established Film Festivals in Europe, it showcases mainly fantasy and horror movies.
 Big names among past editions are: Quentin Tarantino, Elijah Wood, Bruce Willis, Anthony Hopkins, Ralph Fiennes, Antonio Banderas and Guillermo del Toro, among others.

 Another big yearly festival is non other than the Gay Sitges Pride.
 Although it just held its third edition, it has already become one of the main attractions in town.

-It features parties and events such as Kylie Minogue and Lady Gaga impersonators, tribute to Abba, Mr. Gay Pride Spain, High Heel Race, White Night Party, beach parties and even some pre-events from the Circuit Festival.
+It features parties and events such as Kylie Minogue and Lady Gaga impersonators, tributes to Abba, Mr. Gay Pride Spain, High Heel Race, White Night Party, beach parties and even some pre-events from the Circuit Festival.

 Carnival at Sitges

 The carnival which has been celebrated nonstop for over a century now on the months of february or march.
 The event has become so notorious, that it draws big crowds every year from Barcelona and nearby towns, eclipsing other carnival festivals.